zemellal/lorenzozemella.com/src/pages/photography.md

     - hobby
 ---

 Photography equipment I use and have collected over the years.
+I'm working on self-hosting photo albums, but for now you can see some work on my [Flickr](https://www.flickr.com/people/lzemella/).

 <section>